HuangDDU/CellFateExplorer/README.md

 ## Installation

-1. clone the repository and enter the directory.
+1. Clone the repository and enter the directory.
 2. Create a conda environment and install the dependencies by running the following commands.

     ```bash